jaredhowland/rhythm/index.md

 Line Heights
 ------------
+Line heights are set for each breakpoint based on the `$breakpoints` map from your `variables` Sass file.
+If no `line-height` is defined for a breakpoint, the modular scale is used as the line-height.

 Normally, if you adjust the `line-height` you will also want to adjust the `font-size` and line length.
 However, if the modular scale is crowding an element and you want to increase the `line-height`, you must do it using a multiple of the generated `line-height`.
 Use the `line-height` mixin to do this.

 To maintain a vertical rhythm, `line-height` is calculated based on a given `font-size`.
 The mixin requires the `font-size`(s) and the scale value you would like to increase the line-height by: